conversejs/converse.js/docs/source/quickstart.rst

 There is also the option of making a headless build of converse.js.
-This means a build without any UI but still containing core functionality of maintaining a roster, chat boxes and messages.
+This means a build without any UI but still containing core functionality of maintaining a roster, chatboxes and messages.

 The file `src/headless.js <https://github.com/jcbrand/converse.js/blob/master/src/headless.js>`_
 is used to determine which plugins are included in the build.